samergul/EmployeeMangementSystem/How-to-back-port-changes-from-Dynamite-2013-to-Dynamite-2010.md

 Fetch and merge (i.e. pull) from Github to bring your Dynamite-2010 working copy up to date.

-Normally, if you cloned your local repo from Github, there is already one remote: origin, which is connected to the Dynamite-2013 Github repo.
+Normally, if you cloned your local repo from Github, there is already one remote: *origin*, which is connected to the Dynamite-2013 Github repo.

 Let's add a second remote: a new remote called *upstream* (by convention, this is the name of a forked repo's original location) which points to the original main Dynamite (2013) project.